Welcome to LOWCOUNTRY

 - Two (2) reserved lounge chairs*

-The Holy City’s prominent harbor location offers access to multiple inviting beaches with warm Atlantic waters and expansive surf.
+Charleston’s prominent location is nearby multiple beaches with pristine sands and waters perfect for surfing, swimming and sunbathing.
 Some towns worth exploring include Folly Beach, Sullivan’s Island, Isle of Palms, Kiawah Island and Edisto Beach.
-Each has its own individual flare with restaurants, bars, shops and more when you need a beach break.
+Each has its individual flare with restaurants, bars, shops and more for when you need a beach break.

 Upon the footsteps of the hotel’s entrance in Marion Square find a vibrant, thriving Farmers Market every Saturday morning.
 Shop among 100+ local vendors.
 In addition to farmers & growers, visitors can explore various food vendors and artisans showcasing art, clothing, jewelry and more.